-Scott N. Carter, Trust attorney, discusses the portability law that allows a deceased spouse’s unused exemption to be ported over to the surviving spouse.
+Scott N. Carter, Trust attorney, discusses the portability law that allows a deceased spouse’s unused estate tax exemptions to be ported over to the surviving spouse.

-With proper estate planning, there won’t be any estate taxes at the second death.
+With proper estate planning, like creating a trust, there won’t be any estate taxes at the second death.

 Portability Law Definition